dbos-inc/dbos-demo-apps/python/document-detective/README.md

 To index a batch of PDF documents, send a list of their URLs in a POST request to the `/index` endpoint.

-For example, try this cURL command to index Apple's 10-K filings for 2021, 2022, and 2023:
+For example, try this cURL command to index Apple's SEC 10-K filings for 2021, 2022, and 2023:

 ```shell
 curl -X POST "http://localhost:8000/index" \